katiehermalik/GA-first-full-stack/README.md

 # MEN Stack Homework

-This weekend you are going to create an express app from scratch, whatever model you want.
+For this assignment you are going to create an express app from scratch, using whatever model you want.

 **Read this *entire* page before you start**